 The Affordable Housing Viability Assessment undertaken in 2010 was based on sales values of £1,700 per sq. m.
 The Council has since undertaken viability work to inform a decision on the introduction of the Community Infrastructure Levy.
 The sales values identified in this work vary across the Borough, from £1,500 in the south of the Borough to £1,700 in the Ebbw Vale area.
 This work, alongside the RLDP Viability Assessment, will inform a revised Planning Obligations Supplementary Planning Guidance (SPG) document and future S106 negotiations.
 Since 2014, we monitored sales values at Peacehaven, Tredegar and these have increased from £1,377.4 to £1,787.58, an increase of 30%.
 All houses at the site are now sold and it is therefore no longer possible to monitor sales values at the site.
 The Viability Assessment for the residential development at Ashvale, Tredegar (dated March 2023) has provided updated information with regards to anticipated sales values.
 These ranged between £1,760 to £1,993 per square metre.
 This represents a 12% increase on the 2018 sales value figure at the higher end of the anticipated sales values.
+No new viability information for open market housing is available.

-The year has seen a further increase in house prices and hence sales values.
-Average house prices have increased from £106,453 in April 2021 to £128,603 in April 2023 an increase of £22,150 or 21% (Source: Land Registry).
-Average property sale prices in November 2012 when the LDP was Adopted were £67,464, meaning an increase of property prices of £61,139 or 91% when compared to April 2023 (Source: Land Registry).
+The year has seen an increase in house prices and hence sales values.
+Average house prices have increased from £106,453 in April 2021 to £127,962 in April 2024 an increase of £21,509 or 21% (Source: Land Registry).
+Average property sale prices in November 2012 when the LDP was Adopted were £67,464, meaning an increase of property prices of £60,498 or 91% when compared to April 2024 (Source: Land Registry).

-Average prices for new build properties increased from £215,899 in April 2021 to £281,368 in April 2022, an increase of £65,469 or 30% (Source: Land Registry).
-Average new build property prices in November 2012 when the LDP was Adopted were £127,529, meaning an increase new build property prices of £153,839 or 121% when compared to April 2022 (Source: Land Registry).
+Average prices for new build properties increased from £237,375 in April 2023 to £245,618 in April 2024, an increase of £8,243 or 3.5%.
+Average new build property prices in November 2012 when the LDP was Adopted were £127,529, meaning an increase new build property prices of £118,089 or 93% when compared to April 2024 (Source: Average new build house prices over previous 12 months from Land Registry data).

-In terms of the change in viability no trigger has been broken as sales value per sq metre are not 10% less than the original sales values.
+In terms of the change in viability, no trigger has been broken as sales value per sq metre are not 10% less than the original sales values.